-Artificial or synthetic turf is being used more and more as a surface option for sport Fields of Play.
-Essentially composed of synthetic fibres with a similar look and feel to natural grass, synthetic turf is used for sports surfaces, but also on for landscape projects, both commercial and residential.
-Seen as an effortless solution compared to natural grass, synthetic turf presents undeniable benefits, but also possesses some downsides.
+Artificial or synthetic turf is being used more and more as a surface option for sports Fields of Play.
+Essentially composed of synthetic fibres with a similar look and feel to natural grass, synthetic turf is used for sports surfaces but also for landscape projects, both commercial and residential.
+Seen as an effortless solution compared to natural grass, synthetic turf presents undeniable benefits but also possesses some downsides.

-In this blog post, SPORTENG goes back in time to share some lights on the evolution of synthetic turf, to better understand its use and applications today.
+In this blog post, SPORTENG goes back in time to share some light on the evolution of synthetic turf, to better understand its use and applications today.

-A faire amount of concussions at the AstroDome!
+A fair amount of concussions at the AstroDome!

 For the occasion, the company Monsanto produced one of the first synthetic turfs ever to be used on a sports field: the ChemGrass, made from nylon.
 Its characteristics were a 20 to 25 millimetres nylon product (an extremely tough product) with no infill.

-Rebranded as AstroTurf, this grass was knitted very tightly together and laid directly on concrete.
-As a result, the tough fibres and hard base, produced a surface that was unforgiving when a player landed on the surface.
+Rebranded as AstroTurf, this grass was tightly knitted together and laid directly on concrete.
+As a result, the tough fibres and hard base produced an unforgiving surface when a player landed on the surface.

 AstroDome in the 1960s